Blog

 Published October 20th, 2020 by Rusty McMains

-Let me preface this narrative by stating this article is less intended to be instructive in nature and more designed to promote a deeper understanding of martial arts training in general and more specifically, martial science studies.
-While there is a good bit of information here, this is just the top of the proverbial iceberg.
-Information like this was not generally available.
-Besides, we didn’t even know what to ask.
+Let me preface this narrative by stating this article is less intended to be instructive in nature but more designed to promote a deeper understanding of martial arts training in general and more specifically, martial science studies.
+While there is a good bit of information here, this is just the tip of the proverbial iceberg.
+Information like this was not taught to students of modern Karate.
+Plus we never thought to ask because we didn’t even know what to ask.
 We accepted anything and everything our instructors told and taught us as if it were the gospel.
 Why would we ever think to question?

 At the beginnings of my martial science studies in the late 1980’s, a whole new world opened up.
-Even our instructors were somewhat new to this field, so it truly was a concerted learning effort between teacher and student alike, both equally open to scrutiny and proof.
+Even our instructors were new to this field, so it truly was a concerted learning effort between teacher and student alike, both equally open to scrutiny and proof.
 This is in all intents and purposes the very definition of scientific study and is why our system and methods blossomed and flourished… at least in the earlier stages.
-As time went on, the atmosphere began to steer away from the ideals of respectful mutual questioning and challenging and encouraging free thinking to one very similar the ‘good ole’ days of “do as I say, without question”.
+As time went on, the atmosphere began to steer away from the ideals of respectful mutual questioning and challenging ,and encouraging free thinking to one very similar to the ‘good ole’ days of “do as I say, without question”.
+It also seems that continued innovation and revision of training material may not always be conducive to financial profits.

 With all this in mind, it is my sincere intent to provide an alternative thought to anyone’s current studies and provide encouragement to those already on the path of martial science studies to never accept for the sake of accepting, to respectfully question, and challenge each other with the sole purpose of unselfish progress…